Class meets: Wednesday: 8:00am – 10:45am

 Photograph silhouette, a backlit subject – expose meter for the bright background.

 Silhouette: 5pts (exercise: lighting, aesthetics)

 Shoot a color photograph with strong color contrast and process that image in three ways.
-Second, using a daylight setting for your white balance, shoot photos with heavy overcast for blue light and shoot with very warm light from the sunset.
-Use color to enhance the mood of an image.
+Second, using a daylight setting for your white balance, shoot photos with heavy overcast for blue light and shoot with very warm light from sunset.
+Use color to enhance the mood of the image.

 Color: 5pts (documentary: lighting, aesthetics)

 Self-portrait (taken inside without a flash).